 Ingredients

-This recipe packs a big punch, but you don’t need much to make it; Only four simple ingredients!
+This pre-batch espresso martini recipe packs a big punch, but you don’t need much to make it; Only four simple ingredients!
 I have measurements for both the big batch and a single espresso martini in the recipe card down below, so don’t skip it!

 - Vodka